rhodricusack/foundcog_pipeline_cusackrh/README.md

     - need to normalise infant template to adult template if we're to relate our results to adults
 * Region of interest definition
    - presumably through back-normalisation.
 What ROIs should we use?
 Shen like normal?
+* Need to sync with videos
+   - when are babies asleep?
+* SNR measures
+   - after motion correction
+   - Look into ghosting artifact - IRC3, LR vs AP

 ### Videos fMRI
 * MVPA modelling (within subject)